emca-it/Energy-Log-Server-6.x/02-00-00-Data_source_and_application_management/02-00-00-Data_source_and_application_management.md

 ## First configuration steps ##

 ### Run the instalation ###
-To install and configure Energy Log Server on the CentOS Linux system you should:
+To install and configure Energy Logserver on the CentOS Linux system you should:

-- copy archive Energy Log Server tar.bz2 to the hosted server;
+- copy archive Energy Logserver tar.bz2 to the hosted server;
-- extract archive Energy Log Server tar.bz2 contain application:
+- extract archive Energy Logserver tar.bz2 contain application:

 	cd /root/
 	tar xvfj archive.tar.bz2